Classic Italian Tiramisu

 Prepare the egg yolks

-• In a large bowl, use an electric hand mixer or a stand mixer with a whisk attachment to beat the remaining 3 tablespoons of sugar with the egg yolks until the mixture becomes dense, fluffy, pale yellow.
+• In a large bowl, use an electric hand mixer or a whisk to beat the remaining 3 tablespoons of sugar with the egg yolks until the mixture becomes dense, fluffy, pale yellow.
 Start with a slow speed and then increase the speed towards the end to medium.
 This will create a zabaione-like consistency.

 Prepare the mascarpone cream

 • In a bowl, add the mascarpone and, using an electric hand mixer, beat it at low speed for 2-3 minutes until creamy.
-This step makes the mascarpone creamier before you add the egg yolks and whites.
+This step makes the mascarpone creamier before you add it the egg yolk mixture.
 Since mascarpone is usually quite firm when you take it from the container, beating it helps prevent lumps and gives a smoother consistency to the final mixture.
 Be careful not to over-whip, as this can cause the fat and liquid to separate.

 • Add a small amount of mascarpone to the the egg yolk mixture and gently fold it in using a spoon.
 When folding, slide the spoon down one side of the bowl, lift the mixture, and gently bring it over the top.
 Continue folding in the remaining mascarpone in small amounts.
 This folding technique helps maintain the light, airy texture of the mixture.